-You can configure Unified Access Gateway so that users are required to use RADIUS authentication.
+You can configure Unified Access Gateway so that users are required to use strong RADIUS two-factor authentication.
 You configure the RADIUS server information on the Unified Access Gateway appliance.

-When users sign in and RADIUS authentication is enabled, a special login dialog box appears in the browser.
-Users enter their RADIUS authentication user name and passcode in the login dialog box.
-If the RADIUS server issues an access challenge, Unified Access Gateway displays a second dialog box to the user prompting for the challenge response text input, such as a code communicated to the user through a SMS text or other out-of-band mechanism.
+When users log in and RADIUS authentication is enabled, users enter their RADIUS authentication user name and passcode in the login dialog box.
+If the RADIUS server issues a RADIUS Access-Challenge, Unified Access Gateway displays a second dialog box to the user prompting for the challenge response text input, such as a code communicated to the user through a SMS text or other out-of-band mechanism.
 Support for a RADIUS passcode entry and challenge response entry is limited to text-based input only.
 Entry of the correct challenge response text completes the authentication.

 If the RADIUS server requires the user to enter their Active Directory password as the RADIUS passcode, then for Horizon use the administrator can enable the Horizon Windows single sign-on feature on Unified Access Gateway so that when RADIUS authentication is complete, the user will not get a subsequent prompt to reenter the same Active Directory domain password.